CODE OF CONDUCT

 - Possession of a cellular telephone/watch by a student is a privilege that may be forfeited by any student that uses their cell phone/watch inappropriately.
 A student who possesses a cell phone/watch shall assume responsibility for its care.
 At no time shall the district be responsible for preventing theft, loss or damage to cell phones brought onto school property.

 Cell phone/watch use during classroom time, instructional activities, and field trips is prohibited.
-Cell phones/watch must remain off during school hours.
+Cell phones/watch must remain off during school hours and placed in backpack.
 Cell phone/watch used during school hours will be placed in the office.
 Parents can pick up the cell phone/watch from the office after school.

 Falcon Ridge Elementary is a Restorative Practices school.
 Problem-solving strategies will be utilized for resolving conflict and determining natural consequences.
 The following steps will be used with most problems.